 Applying this method to my sushi store as an example, we will offer a number of different categories of products: plate sets, cutlery, rolling mats, etc. Naturally, I’d want to showcase the highly priced knife sets over cheap chopsticks.

-When utilizing this method, it may be necessary to exclude certain items in creating your product groups.
+When utilizing this Google Shopping strategy, it may be necessary to exclude certain items in creating your product groups.
 If your product group is toy for toddlers, you don’t want toys for older children to slip in.

 Many ecommerce merchants begin segmentation efforts by segmenting products by brand.

-The reason it’s popular is you gain a higher level of granularity, especially when you work with a variety of brands and your brands have a different performance.
+The reason it’s popular is you gain a higher level of granularity, especially when you work with a variety of brands and each one has a different performance.
 For example, sushi knife brands are very different.
-They range from inexpensive household brands to professional brands costing thousands of dollars.
+They range from inexpensive household brands to professional brands costing several hundred dollars.

 This is a simple yet highly effective method of segmentation.